Wyzzus/Unity-Plugin/README.md

 5. Go in **Xcode**, and configure settings.
 6. In _General_ -> _Embedded Binaries_, press the `+` and select the `Plugins/iOS/MotionDnaSDK.framework`
 7. Set the _Build Settings_ -> _Build Options_ -> _Enable Bitcode_ setting to `No`.
-8. Update your `Info.plist` file with privacy information on location usage (iOS won't let you build if you don't have all of the info messages).
+8. Update your `Info.plist` file with privacy information on location usage `NSLocationWhenInUseUsageDescription` (iOS won't let you build if you don't have all of the info messages).
 9. Build and test your app!

 # API #